Free legal information and assistance

 For anyone needing help with family and civil law matters, legal assistance will be available with 50 minute appointments available in-person in the library and virtual over Zoom on alternating weeks.

+Available appointments are shown on the calendar.
 For more free resources check the links below.

 How can the Law Library Hub help you?